lasp/fp32-fsw-xmera/README.md

 ## Getting Started
 This repository has two primary usages and therefore two build paths:
 1. To compile the FSW algorithms as modules for the Ximera simulation tool.
-2. To compile the FSW algorithms for the GNC target platform.
+2. To compile the FSW algorithms for the GNC target platform.q

 The build Ximera build path is controlled by the Ximera build system.
 It expects the directory structure:
 - algorithms/